 What are your thoughts about this English vocab game?
 Leave a comment below and let us know.
 We’d love to hear from you.

 Or, give up one tip for how you help students to remember new words in your classes?

-Also be sure to give this article a share on social media.
+Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other teachers, like yourself find this useful ESL teaching resource.